-The best music streaming services - reviewed
+Best music streaming services 2023: Spotify, Amazon, Apple, Tidal and more reviewed and rated | Stuff

 What’s the story?

-The original all-you-can-eat music streaming service, Spotift is still the go-to option for millions of listeners.
+The original all-you-can-eat music streaming service, Spotify is still the go-to option for millions of listeners.
 Price-wise, it offers an ad-supported free tier (with some of the most annoying commercials you’ll ever hear), which restricts track skipping and doesn’t allow for offline listening.
+Podcasts and audiobooks are still available for free, though.

 The Premium version nixes the ads, increases streaming quality to 320kbps, enables downloads for offline playback and gives you real control over what you’re listening to.
 It’s £9.99 a month for a single subscription, £5.99 for students, £13.99 for a Duo (two-account) subscription and £16.99 for a six-account Family plan.